flowck/firmino.work/src/posts/accessing-vue-global-filters-inside-component-methods-and-lifecycle-hooks.md

 ---
 title: Accessing vue global filters inside component methods and lifecycle hooks
-date: 2020-02-02 15:03:19
+date: 2020-02-02T15:03:19.000Z
 metatags: vuejs
 description: Learn how to use this.$options.filters to access global filters inside component methods.
-cover: "posts/accessing-filters.jpg"
+cover: posts/accessing-filters.jpg
 isPublished: true
-isArchive: false
+isArchive: true
 ---

 I've written this article before, but unfortunately, it got lost on one of my million blogs.